“I would like to personally thank my sponsor The Injured Jockeys fund for their continued support and making my dreams possible”

 “Despite his severe disabilities this hasn’t stopped him riding at the highest levels in para dressage.”

-Former jump jockey and show jumper Ed Chanin is an immensely talented and extremely popular para dressage rider from Devon.
+Former jump jockey and show jumper Edward Chanin is an immensely talented and extremely popular para dressage rider from Devon.

-Please keep reading to find out more about Ed and his incredible journey, and how you may be able to help him.
+Please keep reading to find out more about Ed and his incredible journey.